sparkgeo/node-stac-validator/README.md

 - The response should grow over time as more of the response comes in, in order to support streaming (future goal)
 - An input should either include a url or a json object

+## Versions

+In order to denote compatability with the Stac specification, the first stable version will be 0.6.0, which is the latest version for STAC.

 ## Intended Usage

 This will be subject to change until this is released on NPM